mykki92/CI_PP5_SOUNDCHECK_DRF_API/README.md

 - ForeignKey relation with the Follower model owner and followed fields
 - ForeignKey relation with the Post model owner field
 - ForeignKey relation with the Comment model owner field
-- ForeignKey relation with the Like model owner field
+- ForeignKey relation with the Check model owner field

 #### Profile Model
-- The Profile model contains the following fields: owner, name,created_at, updated_at, content and image.
+- The Profile model contains the following fields: owner, created_at, updated_at, username, bio and profile_image.
 - One-to-one relation between the owner field and the User model id field.

 #### Post Model
-- The Post model contains the following fields: owner, created_at, updated_at, title, content and image.
+- The Post model contains the following fields: owner, created_at, updated_at, caption, tags and post_image.
 - ForeignKey relation with the Comment model post field.
-- ForeignKey relation with the Like model post field.
+- ForeignKey relation with the Check model post field.

 #### Comment Model
 - The Comment model contains the following fields: owner, post, created_at, updated_at and content.
 - ForeignKey relation between the owner field and the User model id field
 - ForeignKey relation between the post field and the User model post field

-#### Like Model
+#### Check Model
-- The Like model contains the following fields: owner, post and created_at.
+- The Check model contains the following fields: owner, post and created_at.
 - ForeignKey relation between to the User model id field.
 - ForeignKey relation between the owner field and the User model id field.
 - ForeignKey relation between the post field and the Post model post field.